mfroeling/MuscleAtlas-website/pages/muscles/muscle_hip_gemellussuperior.md

 layout: page
 permalink: /muscle/hip/gemellussuperior/

-title: 'The gemellussuperior muscle of the hip'
+title: 'The gemellus superior muscle of the hip'
 subheadline: 'Images and discription'

 header: no